asciamanna/asciamanna.github.io/_drafts/follow-consistent-test-patterns.md

 ## Behavior-Driven Development Considerations

-Since nUnit is the most popular unit testing framework for .NET I focused on xUnit-style tests.
+Since [nunit](http://nunit.org/) is the most popular unit testing framework for .NET I focused on xUnit-style tests.
 For xUnit-style unit tests Arrange-Act-Assert should be followed.
 But for BDD-style tests, including those that make use of BDD frameworks like [Cucubmer](https://cucumber.io/), [SpecFlow](http://www.specflow.org/), and others, conforming to the Given-When-Then pattern is appropriate.

 ## Conclusion
 Following these consistent patterns and heuristics will help keep tests simple and, in doing so, increase the ease of understanding for future developers.
-When tests are simple, obvious, and all look very similar deviations are glaring.
-These deviations are typically indicators that there is a problem with the test or a design issue with code under test.
+When tests are simple, obvious, and all look very similar deviations from this tend to be glaring.
+These deviations are indicators that there is either a problem with the test or a design issue with code under test.

 The next post in this series will use this same unit test example to describe a common unit test refactoring pitfall.